Matt Stone Racing

 Matt Stone Racing is an Australian racing team competing in the Supercars Championship with two Chevrolet Camaro ZL1s.
-Cameron Hill drives the No. 4 car, while Nick Percat drives the No. 10 car.
+Jack Le Brocq drives the No. 4 car, while Zach Bates drives the No. 10 car.

 Supercars Championship

 Matt Stone Racing moved up into the Supercars Championship for 2018 with Todd Hazelwood.
 The team started in a Ford FG X Falcon previously owned by DJR Team Penske before switching to their Super 2 winning Holden VF Commodore from The Bend onwards.
 In 2019 the team upgraded to an ex-Triple Eight Racing Engineering ZB Commodore.
 Having leased a Racing Entitlement Contract (REC) from Jason Bright for the 2018 and 2019 seasons.

 In 2020 the team expanded to two cars having purchased RECs from Garry Rogers Motorsport and Kelly Racing.
 The new for 2020 number 34 was split between Jake Kostecki and Zane Goddard under the new Superlite Program.
 The two would also drive together for the Bathurst 1000.
 The 35 car was driven full time by Garry Jacobson, partnered with David Russell for the Endurance race.
 Jacobson finished 21st in the championship, with Goddard 25th and Kostecki 27th.